 Your Unicornbass is hand built with fantastic attention to detail.
 Use a properly trained professional Luthier when servicing if needed or warranty will be void if we see abuse upon examination.

 I am here to support any queries you have.
 We often do setups and services on our instruments.
-As a Unicornbass owner, you have 10 % discount on all work done on your Unicornbass.
+As a Unicornbass owner, you have the guy service your bass that normally makes them!
 So work is actually cheaper done by us due to the fact that we know the bass anatomy in and out and can work faster and better.
 Plus we have spares that is of original quality.

 If you are in doubt, give me a call at +46(0)731-510788 or email me.